mikolasan/mikolasan.github.io/src/markdown/ai/reinforcement-learning.md

 But this is just very exponentially increased our set of possible states and dimensions of transition matrix.
 Then let's only include states that have reward values.
 That's not every state, right?

 We skip diogonal values.
 Thus we have 5 states that will create one meta state.
 Having only 3 meaningful states we have 5^3 = 125 meta states.

+## Further development

+### Sub goals

+**Goal-Conditioned Reinforcement Learning: Problems and Solutions** by Liu et al ([paper](https://arxiv.org/pdf/2201.08299), 2022)
+Goals are positions where robot should reach (it's body, or parts like arms).
+There are many end positions that correspond to different tasks or steps.
+These positions can be discovered with several methods, so no need  to hard-code them.
+But there is no single answer how to switch between goals.
+It resembles very much bayesian learning where conditional probabilities are learned from experience.